First licenced as M3JMV in April 2004. Intermediate licence 2E0JMV obtained in May 2005. Advanced licence M0JMV obtained

 The coveted Royal Signals Certificate

 Just one HF antenna at the moment - not ideal!
 Plus a Innovantenna 3 element OWL 4m yagi mounted vertically for FM part of band at 22ft. and 2m/70cm colinear mounted at the back of shed:

 And finally - the dogs!
 Often in the shack with me when not with the XYL

-Reggie (alias Rupert) with Seren (alias Dippy) Davidson (alias Donald) - sadly no longer with us, died aged 15 years, 12 November 2014.
+Reggie (alias Rupert) with Seren (alias Dippy) and Davidson (alias Donald) - sadly no longer with us, died aged 15 years, 12 November 2014.